jiwoo-choi/RxRedux/README.md

 Inspired by [ReactorKit](https://github.com/ReactorKit/ReactorKit)

-RxRedux is a framework for React Web Application to seperate view model from view logic to make entire codes more testable.
+RxRedux is a framework for React Web Application to seperate view model from view to make entire codes more testable using Rxjs.

 Most of concepts of this project are identical to [ReactorKit](https://github.com/ReactorKit/ReactorKit), You can check the detailed explanation of specific concepts of this framework in its [repository](https://github.com/ReactorKit/ReactorKit).